dart-lang/language/working/0041 - static extension methods/feature-specification-using-type-patterns.md

 }
 ```

-The safe entry can be called whenever it is statically known that the
+The uncheced entry point `add2_safeX` can be called whenever it is
-static and dynamic value of each of the type arguments bound by the
+guaranteed that the static value of each of the type arguments bound
-primitive type patterns in `E` are equal to the dynamic ones.
-In
+by the primitive type patterns in `E` are equal to the dynamic ones,
+for all invocations of this call site.

-particular, when the receiver has a type which is invariant on the
+In particular, when the receiver has a type which is invariant on the
 relevant type arguments, which includes the case when the receiver has
 an exact type (say, because it is a literal, or it is obtained by an
-instance creation expression that calls a generative constructor).
+instance creation expression that calls a generative constructor), we
+can call the unchecked entry point.

 The improved static type information for such extension method
 invocations may also give rise to a more precise treatment of the